CHARLOTTE HARBOR YOUTH SAILING BOARD OF DIRECTORS, INSTRUCTORS AND ADVISORS

 Tina moved to Punta Gorda in 2014 where she lived on her boat for six years.
 Shortly after moving to Punta Gorda, she joined Charlotte Harbor Yacht Club and became the club’s photographer and editor of their monthly “Depth Sounder” publication, developing a passion for capturing the excitement of sailing regattas.
 She participates as an on-water support boat volunteer and photographer for the CHYC 2.4 Regatta Series.

 Tina has six years of formal photography education and a lifetime of passion for photography.
 She has expanded her art skill set to computer graphic arts, acrylic painting, and resin art.
 She has shown and sold her artwork at Visual Art Center in Punta Gorda, Arts and Humanities Council of Charlotte County Arts in Public Places, Fine Art America and Charlotte County Arts and Humanities Gallery.
-Tina is currently the photographer for Gulfshore Opera, the Visual Art Center of Punta Gorda, and Punta Gorda Yacht Club.
+Tina is currently the photographer for Gulfshore Opera and the Visual Art Center of Punta Gorda.

 Patty has been boating nearly all her life.
 In the early days her family had a 14 ft fishing boat which quickly turned into a water ski boat.
 Patty learned to sail on a home-built Sail Fish.